wenhuazhang2018/sunpower-pvs-exporter/README.md

 This is a fork from Gino Ledesma's sunpower-pvs-exporter

-Since PVS firmware 2025.9 varserver access become availabe, this fork added exporterN.py file, and modifed __main__ to use it.
+- Since PVS firmware 2025.9 varserver access become availabe, in order to use varserver, this fork added exporterN.py file, and modifed __main__.py to use it.

+- Not all matrics were implemented, only meter and inverter were done.

-Also modified is systemd.service file to add "--host" argument.
+- Also modified is systemd.service file to add "--host" argument.

 A Prometheus exporter for the SunPower ProVision monitoring system: